Tech

 2. Plan restructures in the business process and data management.

-Operational efficiency is the main driver of IoT in business.
-It’s arrival would mean cutting down redundant steps in your business, even as far as removing the human factor in the process.
-Increase the security of your data, especially with confidential ones.
-Always backup.
+Operational efficiency is the primary driver of IoT in business.
+Its arrival would mean reducing redundant steps in your business, even removing the human factor.
+Increase the security of your data, especially confidential ones.
+Always back up.

-Of course, adapting IoT for your business might be far off in the future, but this could be an opportunity to make your process leaner.
+Of course, adapting IoT for your business might be far off in the future, but this could be an opportunity to streamline your process.
 Preparing for IoT would just be an accidental benefit.

 3. Stay abreast with the latest IoT news

-Internet of Things is still in its infancy stage but the potential is enormous, similar to the dawn of the internet during the 2000s.
-If you’re planning on a startup, perhaps you should consider being in this industry.
+The Internet of Things is still in its infancy, but the potential is enormous, similar to the dawn of the Internet during the 2000s.
+If you’re planning a startup, perhaps you should consider entering this industry.

-If not, you should still watch for the latest news on IoT, perhaps even investing on some of the emerging startups.
-AngelList has a nifty list of IoT startups you might be interested on.
+If not, you should still watch for the latest news on IoT and perhaps even invest in some of the emerging startups.
+AngelList has a nifty list of IoT startups you might be interested in.

 CHECK OUT: Over 10 Ways to Spice Up Your Hot Chocolate [Infographic]

-How prepared are you for Internet of Things?
+How prepared are you for the Internet of Things?
 Tell us in the comments below.

 ABOUT THE AUTHOR: